hadiamjad/Blocking-JavaScript-without-Breaking-the-Web/README.md

 This repository provides the complete instrumentation to evaluate different JS blocking strategies proposed in the paper.

+> This is rigorously tested on Macbook with stable internet connection.

 ## Methodology
 In this paper we propose three step process:
 1. **JavaScript Corpus Collection:**  In process we crawl landing pages of websites using chrome extension to capture network requests and its associated call stacks.
 Then, each request is labeled using Filter Lists.